patrick-zinner/quarkusk8s/README.md

 Now check the `Makefile`.
 The `build` recipe does three things:

-* It configures the shell to use Minikube's Docker host.
+* It configures the shell to use Minikube as Docker host.
 By doing so, Minikube does not need to pull the image.
 * Pruning unused Docker images. **Attention:** This is just for testing.
 Obviously you don't want to delete all your images just becaused they are not running in a container right now.
 * Building the app and a Docker image by using Maven and the dockerfile-maven plugin.
 Mind the argument that is passed: